basic4gl-guy/jump-buggy/README.md

 ## Proper car model

 Replace the "programmer art" stand-in with a decent looking model.
+Rig the wheels to move up and down etc.

+## Input

+The Oculus Go input is good.

+The Windows mouse input is almost unusable.

+And other platforms have been completely neglected.

 ## Smoother track